derkork/godot-statecharts/manual/manual.md

 #### Delayed transitions

 Transitions can execute immediately or after a certain time has elapsed.
 If a transition has no time delay it will be executed in the next frame after the event triggering it has been sent.
 If a transition has a time delay, it will be executed after the time delay has elapsed but only if the state to which the transition belongs is still active and was not left temporarily.
 Once a state is left, all transitions which were queued for execution will be discarded.
 There is one exception to this rule, when you are using history states.
-This is explained in more detail in the section on history states.
+When you leave a state and re-enter it through a history state, then any pending transition will be resumed as if you had never left the state.

 #### Transition guards